 Manifestly, the conformal block is a hypergeometric function times a positive prefactor, and the hypergeometric function admits a power series expansion which is truncable at $r^2(\xi = 1) \approx 0.17$.
 For the boundary blocks, we use the other cross-ratio, $\hat{r}$ which produces a simple positive definite function in 3 dimensions:

 Let us describe briefly the procedure used to compute the polynomial approximations for the bulk blocks.
 Firstly, one can write the derivatives $d^n/d\xi^n$ in terms of $d^n/dr^n$ by means of the chain rule and its higher order generalizations.
 The problem now reduces to finding approximations of \eqref{eq:bulkBlockR} and its derivatives which are polynomials in $\Delta$.
-The series expansion of $\fk$ is taken upto a desired degree $O(r^{n_r})$.
+The series expansion of $\fk$ is taken up to a desired degree $O(r^{n_r})$.
 The coefficients of this series are ratios of polynomials in $\Delta$, but the denominators are safely extracted out as a prefactor.
 For a given order $n_r$, the prefactor is

 where $\Delta_*$ goes over half-integer values in the given range.
-Factoring out these same poles, and substituting $r \rightarrow r(\xi = 1)$, we obtain the polynomial approximation for each derivative of the bulk block, upto $M$ derivatives.
+Factoring out these poles, and substituting $r \rightarrow r(\xi = 1)$, we obtain the polynomial approximation for each derivative of the bulk block, up to $M$ derivatives.